georgewhewell/woodwed/content/the_evening.md

 Where to rest your head
 --------------------------

 If you are planning to stay over in London, there are plenty of great hotels in the vicinity, or the wider London area just a cab ride away.
-We will be staying at [The Kensington Hotel](https://www.doylecollection.com/hotels/the-kensington-hotel), but would also recommend the more reasonably priced [Regency Hotel](http://www.londonregency.com), a mere drunken stumble away across the road.
+We will be staying at [The Kensington Hotel](https://www.doylecollection.com/hotels/the-kensington-hotel), but would also recommend the more reasonably priced [Doubletree by Hilton Kensington](http://crimsonhotels.com/dtkensington/), a mere drunken stumble away across the road.

 Be sure to check online for deals before booking directly with either hotel!